Sophisticated neighborhood with upscale shopping and dining

 Back Bay is a sophisticated Boston neighborhood with elegant historic architecture and upscale shopping and dining along Newtown Street and at Copley Square.
 Back Bay is a quintessential area of Boston featuring numerous major landmarks.
 Development of Back Bay began in the Charles River basin in 1859.
 Back Bay’s historic properties include distinctive rows of Victorian brownstones and grand 19th-century mansions along the Paris-inspired Commonwealth Avenue.
 The neighborhood also features some of Boston’s most sought-after luxury condominiums.
 Many of the Boston skyline’s most recognizable skyscrapers are located in Back Bay, including New England’s tallest building, the former John Hancock Tower now known as 200 Clarendon.
 Discover Back Bay Real Estate with Beth Dickerson!

 Charles River Esplanade

 Back Bay is one of Boston’s most desirable neighborhoods.
 Homes are just steps away from some of the city’s finest shopping and dining.
 There’s also outdoor recreation along the Charles River and beautiful historic architecture to explore at Copley Square.
-Back Bay’s historic homes and contemporary condominiums offer luxurious living spaces in one of the city’s most exciting neighborhoods.
+Back Bay’s real estate market is full of historic homes and contemporary condominiums that offer luxurious living spaces in one of the city’s most exciting neighborhoods.